robokeys/automoton-tags/SPEC.md

     -   Highlight ambiguous paths that trigger fallback behavior

-These rules help ensure that PuzzlePins tags are both human-legible and reliably machine-processed.
+These rules help ensure that PRobokeytags tags are both human-legible and reliably machine-processed.